hubrick/vertx-kafka-service/README.md

  * `maxUnacknowledged` is reached, meaning that this amount of messages is currently unacknowledged by the Vert.x handlers.
  * `maxUncommited` is reached, meaning that the difference between the last offset that was committed and the current offset is `maxUncommited`
  * The Kafka partition from which the consumer consumes is switched.
 In order to reduce the amount of commit cycles caused by this condition one should start a consumer per partition.
+ * `commitTimeoutMs` is reached, meaning the time between the last and the current message was bigger than last commit timeout in milliseconds.

 ## Vert.x Kafka Producer
 This service allows to receive events published by other Vert.x verticles and send those events to Kafka broker.